 Well, that’s the “in-a-nutshell” version of what first drew me to many of Charlotte Mason’s methods and philosophies.
 But the more I learn about her methods and the more of her ideas I apply with my own children, the more convinced I become that many of these ideas are the right method for our family.
 The application and adaptations of her methods are solely mine, and I don’t claim to speak for Charlotte Mason.

 One thing I’ve discovered with home schoolers in general, is that we tend to be a pretty independent-minded group.
 Since each family is made up of a group of unique individuals, it makes sense that my applications of these ideas in our home would be different from someone else’s applications.
-As Catherine Levison so humorously states in her seminars, the Charlotte Mason “police” won’t be showing up on anyone’s doorstep, so I feel the freedom to educate my children with the combination of methods and philosophies that we prayerfully decide are best for our home.
+As Catherine Levison so humorously states in her seminars, the Charlotte Mason “police” won’t be showing up on anyone’s doorstep, so I feel the freedom to educate my children with the combination of methods and philosophies that my husband and I prayerfully decided are best for our home.

 I want to be sure to give Charlotte Mason full credit for being a such great inspiration to me.
 Our family’s home education efforts have been greatly enhanced by many of the methods and ideas revealed through Charlotte Mason’s writings.